HyperviewHQ/hyperview_docs/documentation/user-guide/layout-management/topics/location-layouts.md

 ### Navigating to child location layouts

 You can access the Layout page of a child location by double-clicking its pin.
-This can be quite handy if you want to get quickly look up a data center's floor plan layout, then use the Back button on your browser to return to the map and look up another floor plan layout, and so on.
+This can be quite handy if you want to quickly look up a data center's floor plan layout, then use the Back button on your browser to return to the map and look up another floor plan layout, and so on.

 ### Using the View menu